iparac/rotten-tomatoes-datacamp-project/README.md

 </ol>
 <li>Creating the infrastructure with Terraform</li>
 <ol>
-<li>In your Google Cloud Account copy your project ID which you can find after you login in to your GCP and it is going to be in the left corner near the Google Cloud icon.</li>
+<li>In your Google Cloud Account copy your project ID which you can find after you login in to your GCP in the left corner near the Google Cloud icon or create a new project if you have none.</li>
 <li>Open the file rotten-tomatoes-datacamp-project/terraform/main.tf
 <li>Change the project ID to yours.
-So every quiet-maxim occurence should be changed to your ID.</li>
+So every <PUT YOUR GCP PROJECT ID HERE> occurence should be changed to your ID.</li>
 <li> Change the name of the bucket rotten-tomatoes-bucket since GCP buckets have to have unique names.</li>
 <li>Using the terminal move into rotten-tomatoes-datacamp-project/terraform folder</li>
 <li>Run the command: terraform init </li>